 "Sometimes, restricting the amount that your foot is able to move can be detrimental to your overall mechanics," says Fuhrman.
 "If your foot is restricted too much and pulling you into extremes of motion, then this can cause stress to the joints up the chain."

-How to Stretch Your Feet
+4. Stretch Your Feet